migsilva89/migsilva89/README.md

 ### Hi there!
-## I'm Miguel Silva, a Self-taught Web-Dev. 👋👋👋
+## I'm Miguel Silva, and I wanna become a Full Stack Dev. 👋👋👋

 I decided to switch careers and pursue a longtime dream.